EdJoPaTo/website-stalker-example/work/frame/de-en-products-desktop-diy-amd-aimax300-configuration-new.md

  Add to Bag  Add pre-order to bag

- Ships within 5 business days [30-day return guarantee + limited warranty](/de/en/warranty)  Free shipping on laptop and desktop orders
+ Some options delay shipping [30-day return guarantee + limited warranty](/de/en/warranty)  Free shipping on laptop and desktop orders

  Cancel your pre-order any time before shipment for a full refund [30-day return guarantee + limited warranty](/de/en/warranty)  Free shipping on laptop and desktop orders